 Why do so many women complain about bowel problems after hysterectomy?

-Hysterectomy appears to have a high occurrence of interrupted bowel function and changed bowel habits.
+A hysterectomy appears to have a high occurrence of interrupted bowel function and changed bowel habits.

 It is not strange that women have bowel issues after hysterectomy.
-After surgery the bowel fills up the empty space where the uterus was.
+After surgery, the bowel fills up the empty space where the uterus was.

 When the bowel moves downward it sometimes pulls the sigmoid colon and rectum down and it forms what we name a rectocele (bulging of the bowel).